mikart143/crossfit-timetable/README.md

 - **REST API**: FastAPI-based web service with automatic OpenAPI documentation
 - **Authentication**: Simple token-based authentication for API access
-- **Parametrized Date Selection**: Fetch timetables for specific weeks by providing a Monday date
+- **Parametrized Week Selection**: Fetch timetables for 1–6 weeks starting from the current week
 - **Date Validation**: Ensures dates are Mondays and not more than 2 weeks in the past
 - **Multiple Output Formats**: JSON data and iCal calendar export
 - **Pydantic Models**: Type-safe data models with validation